infi-bins-loop/library_management/README.md

-# Python_tKinter
+# Library management system
-A simple GUI application for library database management specifically useful for individuals with no experience with database querying.
+A simple GUI application using Tkinter module of python specifically useful for individuals with no experience with database querying.